teachamantofish/sprocketstove/input/teg.rst

 TEG alternatives
 =====================

+.. note:: These topics are out of scope.

-A rocket stove may serve as a heat source for a wide variety of electrical generation techniques, but all them currently fall outside the scope of this document.
+A rocket stove may serve as a heat source for a wide variety of `electricity generation techniques <https://www.bios-bioenergy.at/en/electricity-from-biomass/stirling-engine.html>`_.
 The DIY community has experimented with the following:

 * Steam engines
 * Steam turbines
 * Wood gas and generators (search Gasifiers)
 * Stirling engines
+* Gasification